ngiann/GaussianVariationalInference.jl/README.md

 This returns two outputs: the first one is of type ```MvNormal``` (see [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)) and is the approximating posterior  q(θ).
 The second output is the approximate lower bound of type ```Float64```.

+Below we plot as contour plot the target unnormalised posterior distribution.
-We plot the approximating posterior q(θ) on top of the target density as a blue ellipse:
+We also plot the approximating posterior q(θ) as a blue ellipse:
 ![image](docs/images/examplemixturemodel_ellipse.png)